-Rescuers search for survivors after deadly quake hits Japan
+Rescuers search for survivors after deadly earthquake and mudslides hits Japan

 At least seven people are known to have died after the magnitude 6.7 earthquake struck at 3.08am.

-Video cameras showed cities going dark as the quake disabled power systems, leaving nearly three million households on the island without electricity.
+The quake disabled power systems, leaving nearly three million households on the island without electricity and left in the dark.

 The island’s only nuclear power plant, which was offline, switched to a back-up generator to keep its spent fuel cool, and nuclear regulators said there was no sign of abnormal radiation.